 - Obstructive sleep apnea.
 When throat muscles fall slack during sleep, they stop air from moving freely through the nose and windpipe.
 This can interfere with breathing and disrupt sleep.
 You might notice loud snoring or intermittent pauses in breathing, often followed by snorting and more snoring.

 - Restless legs syndrome.
-This condition causes a "creepy" sensation in the legs and an irresistible urge to move the legs, usually shortly after going to bed.
+This condition causes a "creepy" sensation in the legs and an irresistible urge to move the legs, usually in the evenings or near bedtime.
 The discomfort and movement can interrupt sleep.

 - Narcolepsy.
 Sudden daytime sleep, usually for only short periods of time, can be a sign of narcolepsy.
 Narcoleptic episodes can occur at any time — even in the middle of a conversation.
 Sudden attacks of muscle weakness in response to emotions such as laughter, anger or surprise are possible, too.